Police: Online love scam leads investigators to killing plot

-GARNER, N.C.
-(AP) — Police say an online romance scam led them to the discovery that a North Carolina woman was plotting to kill her 88-year-old mother who she lived with.
+RALEIGH, N.C.
+(AP) — An online romance scam led investigators to the discovery that a North Carolina woman with financial problems was plotting to kill her 88-year-old mother to get more money to pay the fraudster, police said.

-According to jail records, 65-year-old Roxanne Reed, of Garner, was arrested Sunday and charged with felony conspiracy to commit murder.
+Roxanne Reed, 65, appeared to be planning the death of her mother, who shared a small house with her, so she could keep sending money to the scammer who was using romantic pretenses to bilk her, Garner Police Capt.
+Joe Binns said.

-Garner Police Capt.
-Joe Binns said relatives alerted police to concerns that Reed was being scammed by someone who was using romantic pretenses to get her to send money.
-Binns said Reed described plans to kill her mother in text messages to the online scammer.
-Investigators haven’t determined who the scammer is.
+“It was related to money,” Binns said Tuesday.
+“It was all about money, about sending this person money.”

-Binns said the motive for plans to kill the mother — who’s safe — appeared financial.
-He didn’t know if Reed, who was held in jail Tuesday, had an attorney.
+Reed was arrested Sunday and charged with felony conspiracy to commit murder, according to jail records.

 Most Read Nation & World Stories